CT Freedom Trail

 The former property of Judge Constance Baker Motley (1921-2005), located at 99 Cedar Lake Rd in Chester, was recently selected as an historic site for the CT Freedom Trail, a state designation that places it among a select few sites that celebrate extraordinary individuals whose lives expanded the circle of freedom and opportunity for all Americans.

 The 6.7 acre Judge Constance Baker Motley Preserve and house were identified as an important site that embodies the heroic life of Judge Motley.
 In the state’s acknowledgement, it highlighted her path-breaking accomplishments, first as a civil rights attorney in the ‘50s and in the ‘60s for the NAACP legal Defense Fund with her courtroom work litigating over 200 desegregation cases in 11 southern states, and then her later service for 38 years as a New York Federal District Judge, the first African American woman to hold such a position.

-A formal dedication will be held in the spring,2019.
+A formal dedication was held October 6, 2019.
 The Motley Family purchased their seasonal Chester home in 1965 and quietly participated in local events and organizations until her death in 2005.

 To learn more about Judge Motley’s accomplishments click here for a Summary Application for CT Freedom Trail (PDF)

 To donate to the maintenance and development of the

 Judge Motley Preserve,

 please click here.